Malaria Consortium: Operations

-Malaria and parasite control in general is central to Malaria Consortium's strategy.
-It focuses on the prevention, control, diagnosis and treatment of parasitic diseases including malaria, pneumonia, diarrhea, dengue and neglected tropical diseases.
-Other operations include health systems enhancement in the context of neglected tropical diseases; research and monitorization, as well as national and international advocacy and policy development.
+Malaria and parasite control in general, is central to Malaria Consortium's strategy.
+It focuses on the prevention, control, diagnosis and treatment of parasitic diseases, including malaria, pneumonia, diarrhea, dengue and neglected tropical diseases.
+Other operations include enhancement of health systems in the context of neglected tropical diseases, research and monitoring, and national and international advocacy and policy development.

 The organization aims to make healthcare more accessible for communities in Africa and Asia, especially regarding children under five, pregnant women, and migrant populations.
 The intervention strategy is generally based on integrated community case management and community management of acute malnutrition, or a mix of both.
 Integrated community case management is an approach encompassing the provision of home based treatment for childhood illnesses, malnutrition or neglected tropical diseases.
 It implies strengthening the availability and quality of care in the communities.
 To this end, the Malaria Consortium trains volunteers.
 As part of its community management of acute malnutrition strategy, the organization also funds health promotion and messaging interventions.

 Malaria Consortium's parasite control and prevention strategy includes vector control through long lasting insecticidal nets distribution, indoor residual spraying, education, and data surveillance.
 Malaria Consortium is for instance leading the Beyond Garki Project, an initiative to collect epidemiological data on the evolution of malaria.
 They also support seasonal malaria chemoprevention (SMC) campaigns, and are the largest organization running SMC campaigns in the Sahel.
 In this program preventive drugs are given to young children in the form of tablets.
 The tablets are given to the children during high transmission season.
 Initially these tablets are distributed to the child by a trained local health worker, and later by the child's caregiver.
 In addition to providing the drugs, Malaria Consortium helps develop training material as well as training the local staff.
 Since 2012, the World Health Organization (WHO) has recommended SMC as a treatment for malaria in Africa's sub-Sahel region.

 Malaria Consortium began as a research consortium within the London School of Hygiene and Tropical Medicine and was originally funded solely by the UK Department for International Development (DFID, the Overseas Development Administration before 1997).
 Research remains an important aspect of Malaria Consortium's strategy and the organization publishes research in open access and scholarly journals.
 For instance, it worked with Cambodian National Center for Parasitology, Entomology and Malaria Control and WHO, contributing on research regarding the use of Guppy Fishes as part of an integrated strategy for dengue control.

 Malaria Consortium produces learning materials with the aim to support the advancement of policy and practice.
 The organization often collaborates with governments on pilot interventions and delivers recommendations based on the findings.